Topscientist/topscientist/README.md

 - Want to reach out?
 Feel free to pop in and say Hi in [World of Coding](https://discord.gg/program) or contact me directly over discord -> artymartin AKA Arty

 **🚦 Project Statuses:**

-_SocialCabin_ - Version 1.0 is avalible to all current beta members.
-A public release is in discussion amongst Project Management.

 _Artys Moderation_ - I have plans for version 6.0 with some cracking features but these are still in the works!...